GGAlanSmithee/css-objectifier/README.md

-# cs
+# CSS Objectifier

-creates javascript ojects from a css stylesheet
+Creates javascript ojects from a CSS stylesheet